amundsno/CleWin-Hexagonal-Dot-Array-Generator/README.md

-# Hexagonal Dot Array Generator for CleWin
+# Hexagonal Dot Array Generator for CleWin (CleHexArr)
-This repository contains simple python scripts for creating hexagonal arrays of circles with a specified diameter and pitch in CleWin's .cif-file format.
-See Example_PieSlice.py and read the docstrings in HexDotArrayFunctions.py for intended use.
+This repository contains a simple python script for creating hexagonal arrays of circles with a specified diameter and pitch in CleWin's .cif-file format.
+See ``Example.py`` and read the docstrings for documentation.